paulschoen/use-post-message/README.md

 Type: `(callback: (e: T) => void) => () => void`

 Subscribe to the channel.
-The callback will be called when the channel receive a new value and when the options.subscribe is set to true.
+The callback will be called when the channel receives a new value and when the options.subscribe is set to true.

 ## What data can I send?

-You can send any of the supported types by the structured clone algorithm and `JSON.stringify` like :
+You can send any of the supported types by the structured clone algorithm and `JSON.stringify`, such as:

 - `String`
 - `Boolean`